hgot07/eduroamProvisioningTools/README.md

 # eduroamProvisioningTools
-Tools and example codes for eduroam profile provisioning. (eduroam-OpenRoaming is not supported, but modification would be easy.)
+Tools and example codes for eduroam profile provisioning. (eduroam-on-OpenRoaming is not supported, but modification would be easy.)

-Only EAP-TTLS is supported.
-If you want to use EAP-TLS, you need to write your own code.
+Only EAP-TTLS and EAP-TLS are supported.
 Some OSs may not support EAP-TLS.

 ## Features
 - The tools and codes help institutions develop their own eduroam profile provisioning systems.